amazon1148/Roo-Code-Docs/docs/local-llm/quick-start/local-llm-quick-path.md

 ## Estimated Reading Time
 15 minutes

+{: .note }
+This guide assumes no prior experience with LLMs.
+Start here if you're new to local AI models.

 ## Prerequisites
-None - this is the starting point
+None - this is the starting point for working with local LLMs.

 ## Topics Covered
 - Basic system requirements